Minimal EDC in Shiny

 1 Introduction

-1. Allow rapid project setup (Require minimum to no programming for setup and maintainance. i.e. must be able to be managed by teams without dedicated programming staff)
+1. Allow rapid project setup (Require minimum to no programming for setup and maintainance. i.e. must be able to be managed by research teams without dedicated programming staff)

 2. Built with open-source tools